espressif/esp-idf/examples/system/efuse/README.md

 The eFuse is a single bit of non-volatile memory with the restriction that once an eFuse bit is programmed to 1, it can not be reverted to 0.
 The eFuse fields can be useful to store: device types, serial numbers, some system variables, etc.

 Note that the bits already written cannot be reset to the original state.
 For debugging purposes, the `CONFIG_EFUSE_VIRTUAL` option is provided.
 This option will block physical burning.
 All work happens with an array in RAM.
+Use `CONFIG_EFUSE_VIRTUAL_KEEP_IN_FLASH` to keep eFuse changes after reboots.
 In this example, all write operations are wrapped in `#ifdef CONFIG_EFUSE_VIRTUAL ... # endif` to prevent accidental burn while testing the features.

 ## How to use example